ec-europa/europa-component-library/src/website/src/pages/eu/index.md

 # Europa Component Library (European Union)

-The Europa Component Library (European Union) is a library of components used to create all websites hosted under the europa.eu domain.
+The Europa Component Library (European Union) is a library of components used to create all websites and applications hosted under the europa.eu domain.
-The library contains all available components that you can use to build your website.

 All library elements are accompanied by